sunesimonsen/unexpected-presentation/content/presentation.md

 ## Being precise makes a difference

-Note: We try do make our error messages as descriptive as possible.
+Note: We try to make our error messages as descriptive as possible.

 ---